hans-chrstn/yt-terminal/README.md

 <details>
   <summary>Help improve yt-terminal!</summary>

-   - If you'd like to suggest fixes or a new widget, feel free to [open an issue](https://github.com/hans-chrstn/yt-terminal/issues/new)
+   - If you'd like to suggest fixes, feel free to [open an issue](https://github.com/hans-chrstn/yt-terminal/issues/new)
 </details>

 > [!WARNING]